atongen/prom_multi_proc_rb/README.md

 aggregator application using the metrics json definition file created earlier.
 Make note of the socket location.

+Note that in development, the ruby client will funtion normally if there is no aggregator process listening on the socket.

 ### Collect metrics in ruby app

 Create a `PromMultiProc::Base` object for collecting metrics